epfl-ada/ada-2023-project-randada/README.md

 ## Methods
 ### NLP analysis
-Use natural language processing techniques to extract keywords, entities (NER) and topics from movie titles.
+We use natural language processing techniques to extract keywords, entities (NER), part-of-speech and topics from movie titles.
 Cluster movies based on similar title characteristics to identify patterns in successful movie titles.

-Apply sentiment analysis to movie titles to determine the emotional tone conveyed by titles.
-Explore whether positive or negative sentiment in titles is associated with box office performance.
+We apply sentiment analysis to movie titles to determine the emotional tone conveyed by titles.
+Furthermore, we explore whether positive or negative sentiment in titles is associated with box office performance.

-Genre lexical fields => Clarisse
+Finally, we generate lexical fields for each movie genre using generative AI.
+The lexical fields are completed with processing of the corpus summaries from which we substracted Nouns and Organization named entities.
+This lexical fields are used to implement genre prediction of titles.

 ### Machine Learning
 Use Machine Learning to predict the movie genres using its title (for titles with more than 2 words).